Arugula Pesto

 The recipe requires just a few ingredients and takes 5 minutes to make.

-I have always loved homemade pesto and have experimented with many ingredients and flavors.
-From spinach to sun dried tomatoes, from mint to parsley, but this version with arugula is always a huge hit in my household.
+I have always loved homemade pesto and experimented with many ingredients and flavors, from spinach to sun-dried tomatoes, from mint to parsley.
+Still, this version with arugula has always been a huge hit in my household.

 Join my newsletter for free weekly recipes!

-It’s the same pesto I use in my arugula pasta and can also be used in place of the basil pesto in these creamy pesto pasta, pizza or penne with pesto.
+It’s the same pesto I use in my arugula pasta and can also be used in place of the basil pesto in these creamy pesto pasta, pizza, or penne.

 I can never get enough of this versatile condiment.
-It’s not only great with pasta, but I spoon it over eggs, sandwiches, grain salads and more.
+It’s great with pasta, but I also spoon it over eggs, sandwiches, grain salads, and more.
 The options are endless!

-The soft and sweet sun dried tomatoes mellow the slightly spicy arugula.
-Cashews add richness, garlic a little kick, parmesan umami flavor, and good extra virgin olive oil rounds it all out.
+The soft and sweet sun-dried tomatoes mellow the slightly spicy arugula.
+Cashews add richness, garlic has a little kick, and parmesan has an umami flavor.
+Good extra virgin olive oil rounds it all out.

 The combination of ingredients is UNREAL!
-It’s tangy, rich, a little crunchy and so flavorful.
+It’s tangy, rich, a little crunchy, and flavorful.

-Just promise me you are going to make this arugula pesto in the next few days.
+Just promise me you will make this arugula pesto in the next few days.

 List of the ingredients